-6. Discussion.
-Unlike traditional descriptive methods for studying networks, which focus on high-level ensemble properties such as degree distribution, motif profile, path length, and node clustering, the dynamic mixed membership stochastic blockmodel proposed in this paper offers an effective way for unveiling detailed tomographical information of every actor and relation in a dynamic social or biological network.
+profile, path length, and node clustering, the dynamic mixed membership stochastic blockmodel proposed in this paper offers an effective way for unveiling detailed tomographical information of every actor and relation in a dynamic social or biological network.
 This methodology has several distinctive features in its structure and implementation.
-First, the social or biological roles in the dMMSB model are not independent of each other and they can have their own internal dependency structures; Second, an actor in the network can be fractionally assigned to multiple roles; And third, the mixed membership of roles of each actor is allowed to vary temporally.
-These features provides us extra expressive power to better model networks with rich temporal phenomena.
+First, the social or biological roles in the dMMSB model are not independent of each other and they can have their own internal dependency structures; second, an actor in the network can be fractionally assigned to multiple roles; and third, the mixed membership of roles of each actor is allowed to vary temporally.
+These features provide us extra expressive power to better model networks with rich temporal phenomena.

-In practice, this increased modelling power also provide better fit to networks in reality.
-For instance, the interactions between genes underlying the developmental course of an organism are centered around multiple themes, such as wing development and muscle development, and these themes are tightly related to each other: without the proper development of muscle structures, the development and functionality of wings can not be fulfiled.
+In practice, this increased modeling power also provides better fit to networks in reality.
+For instance, the interactions between genes underlying the developmental course of an organism are centered around multiple themes, such as wing development and muscle development, and these themes are tightly related to each other: without the proper development of muscle structures, the development and functionality of wings can not be fulfilled.
 As an organism moves along its developmental cycle, the underlying themes can evolve and change drastically.
-For instance, during embryonic stage of the Drosophila, wing development is simply not present and other processes such as the specification of anterior/posterior axis may be more dominant.
-Many genes are very versitle in terms of their roles and they differentially interact with different genes depending on the underlying developmental themes.
+For instance, during the embryonic stage of the Drosophila, wing development is simply not present and other processes such as the specification of anterior/posterior axis may be more dominant.
+Many genes are very versatile in terms of their roles and they differentially interact with different genes depending on the underlying developmental themes.
 Our model is able to capture these various aspects of the dynamic gene interaction networks, and hence leads us a step further in understanding the biological processes.